 Christoph Striecks

-Before joining the AIT Austrian Institute of Technology – Austria’s largest Research and Technology Organization – in 2016, I held a post-doc position at the Karlsruhe Institute of Technology (KIT) in Germany.
+Prior to joining the AIT Austrian Institute of Technology — Austria’s largest research and technology organisation — in 2016, I held a postdoctoral position at the Karlsruhe Institute of Technology (KIT) in Germany.

-In 2015, I received my PhD (Dr. rer. nat.) in cryptography from KIT under the supervision of Prof. Dennis Hofheinz (now at ETH Zurich) on scalable advanced cryptographic building blocks.
-Teaching activities included Algorithms I (lab, ST 2015) and IT security (lab, ST 2013), encompassed by several seminars and labs.
+In 2015, I received my PhD (Dr. rer. nat.) in cryptography from KIT under the supervision of Prof. Dennis Hofheinz (now at ETH Zurich) on advanced cryptographic building blocks with strong security guarantees.
+Main teaching activities included Algorithms I (lab, 2015) and IT security (lab, 2013), encompassed by several seminars and further labs.

-In 2010, I received my Diploma in computer science from the Technical University of Braunschweig in Germany with a major in cryptography and software engineering.
-From March to September 2008, I worked as a software-development intern for Siemens USA in Princeton, New Jersey.
+In 2010, I received my Diploma in Computer Science from the Technical University of Braunschweig in Germany with a major in cryptography and software engineering.
+I worked as a software-development intern for Siemens USA in Princeton, New Jersey, from March to September 2008.

 News and activities: